top of page

 • Teacher preparation programs must include at least 12 clock hours of instruction in dyslexia detection, recognition, and evidence-based interventions.

-• Special education teachers must complete a program of study in evidence-based structured literacy interventions for students with dyslexia.
+• Special education teachers and remedial reading teachers must complete a program of study in evidence-based structured literacy interventions for students with dyslexia.

 • Local and regional boards of education must provide in-service training programs that include information on dyslexia.